IyannaB623/code-wars/README.md

 ## Organization  :dizzy:
 This repository is first organized by code wars ranking using folders.
 8kyu being the least difficult to 1kyu being the most difficult.
-Within each folder you will find the javascript files with the title of each code challengee problem using camel case.
+Within each folder you will find the javascript files with the title of each code challenge problem using camel case.

 Within the file you will find the codewars challenge instructions commented out.
 Following this you can find my solution to the problem.